 - Monitor SNDS weekly to catch reputation changes early

-- Maintain low complaint rates by making unsubscribe easy and prominent
+- Maintain low complaint rates by making unsubscribe easy and prominent.
+For specific tactics, see how to reduce email spam complaints.

 - Segment by engagement to send most frequently to active subscribers